Eomys/pyleecan-doc/Tests_Turorials/how.to.unit.test.GUI.md

         assert widget.hole.W0 == 0.31
 ```

-This code is not complete but it explain how the test will work with the GUI.
-First we clear the field to enter a value without having trouble with some text that was here at start.
+This code is not complete but it explains how the test will work with the GUI.
+First we clear the field to enter a value without having trouble with some text that was here at the start.
-Once it's done, we call a specific method of QTest (to import: __from PySide2.QtTest import QTest__) that allow us to fill the field with the value __0.31__ like if it was the user.
+Once it is done, we call a specific method of QTest (to import: __from PySide2.QtTest import QTest__) that allows us to fill the field with the value __0.31__ as if it were the user.
 And after that we are emitting the signal.
-When th signal is emitted, the function __set_W0__ of PHoleM50 is called :
+Once the signal is emitted, the function __set_W0__ of PHoleM50 is called:

 ```py
     def set_W0(self):